Brief Bio

 As the University of Michigan no longer had anyone working on Chinese philosophy, I transferred again, this time to the University of Utah’s Department of Philosophy, to work with Eric Hutton.
 My dissertation looked at the political philosophy of Xunzi 荀子 and Han Feizi 韓非子 and attempted to demonstrate why certain of their ideas are live options for us today and could benefit contemporary political philosophy.

 After finishing my PhD, I taught at Santa Clara University for a year, before heading back to Asia.
 I first took up the position of assistant professor of philosophy at Underwood International College, a liberal arts college within Yonsei University in Seoul, South Korea.
-Then, in 2012, I returned to my old stomping grounds in Hong Kong, to help develop their Center for East Asian and Comparative Philosophy at City University of Hong Kong.
+Then, in 2012, I returned to my old stomping grounds in Hong Kong, to help develop the Center for East Asian and Comparative Philosophy at City University of Hong Kong.
 During my time at CityU, I had the opportunity to spend a very pleasant sabbatical as a Visiting Fellow in the Philosophy Programme at Victoria University of Wellington.
 Then in 2018, I moved across the street to Hong Kong Baptist University.

-Most recently, Colorado State University convinced me to join their department of philosophy which is impressive for a wide variety of reasons, not least because of its deep and enduring commitment to a wide variety of areas of and approaches to philosophy beyond the Western world.
+Most recently, Colorado State University convinced me to join their department of philosophy, which is impressive for a wide variety of reasons, not least because of its deep and enduring commitment to a wide variety of areas of and approaches to philosophy beyond the Western world.
 A brief interview I did with CSU is available here.